-Distributors own and operate distribution systems that deliver electricity over power lines at voltages of 50kV or less to end users.
-In Ontario, as per the OEB's 2017 Yearbook of Electricity Distributors, as at December 31, 2017, 65 local distribution companies provided electricity to approximately five million customers.
+In Ontario, as per the OEB's 2018 Yearbook of Electricity Distributors, as at December 31, 2018, 63 local distribution companies provided electricity to approximately five million customers.
 The distribution industry in Ontario is fragmented, with the 15 largest local distribution companies accounting for approximately 83% of the province's customers.

-Through its wholly-owned subsidiary Hydro One Inc., Hydro One owns the largest local distribution business in Ontario, which serves over 1.3 million predominantly rural customers, or approximately 26% of the total number of customers in Ontario.
+Through its wholly-owned subsidiary Hydro One Inc., Hydro One owns the largest local distribution business in Ontario, which serves approximately 1.4 million predominantly rural customers, or approximately 26% of the total number of customers in Ontario.